-- params (dict) Parameters for training.
-Values passed through params take precedence over those supplied via arguments. - train_set (Dataset) Data to be trained on. - num_boost_round (int, optional (default=100)) Number of boosting iterations. - valid_sets (list of Dataset, or None, optional (default=None)) List of data to be evaluated on during training. - valid_names(list of str, or None, optional (default=None)) Names of valid_sets. - feval (callable, list of callable, or None, optional (default=None)) Customized evaluation function.
+- num_boost_round (int, optional (default=100)) Number of boosting iterations - valid_sets (list of Dataset, or None, optional (default=None)) List of data to be evaluated on during training. - valid_names(list of str, or None, optional (default=None)) Names of valid sets. - feval (callable, list of callable, or None, optional (default=None)) Customized evaluation function.
 Each evaluation function should accept two parameters: preds, eval_data, and return (eval_name, eval_result, is_higher_better) or list of such tuples.

 [numpy 1-D array or numpy 2-D array (for multi-class task)] The predicted values.
-For multi-class task, preds are numpy 2-D array of shape = $[n_samples, n_classes]$.
+For multi-class task, preds are numpy 2-D array of shape = [n_samples, n_classes].
 If custom objective function is used, predicted values are returned before any transformation, e.g. they are raw margin instead of probability of positive class for binary task in this case.